 R.Evolution Receives WiredScore Certification

-The first real estate developer to redefine luxury living with enhanced digital capabilities and modern amenities in the Middle East
+The first real estate developer to redefine luxury living with enhanced digital capabilities and modern amenities in Europe and the Middle East

-My projects are designed to optimise residents' time by focusing on their health, longevity, and wellbeing.
-Its robust digital infrastructure exceeds current demands and ensures future readiness”DUBAI, DUBAI, UAE, July 25, 2024 /EINPresswire.com/ -- R.Evolution, a trailblazing real estate developer renowned for redefining luxury living, proudly announces its achievement as one of the first in the Middle East to receive the prestigious WiredScore certification for its Eywa 1 and 2 developments.
-This accomplishment extends to R.Evolution's projects in Spain, 22Palms, and Bac de Roda, solidifying its position as a global leader in tech-enabled living.
+At R.Evolution, we continuously strive to improve and promote digital connectivity within our buildings”BARCELONA, SPAIN, July 30, 2024 /EINPresswire.com/ -- R.Evolution, a trailblazing real estate developer renowned for redefining luxury living, proudly announces its achievement of receiving the prestigious WiredScore certification for 22Palms, and Bac de Roda in Spain and its Eywa 1 and 2 developments in the Middle East.
+This further solidifies the company’s position as a global leader in tech-enabled living.

 Enhancing the Living Experience with Advanced Technology